Joan E. Foley Quality of Student Experience Award

 The award is a tribute to Professor Joan Foley’s legacy and dedication to improving the student experience on campus throughout her career at the University of Toronto, which spanned over 40 years.
 As a professor of psychology, Foley made teaching a priority, presenting her students with a richly complex and supportive experience in the classroom.
 Foley was also a distinguished leader in university administration, named the first female Provost at the University of Toronto and the first female Principal at the University of Toronto Scarborough, among other notable positions.
 Foley worked closely with students in order to promote an enriching overall educational experience, in and out of the classroom.
 Among many other accomplishments, Foley played a significant role in the development of co-operative programs and continued to be a key adviser on a variety of academic and community programs at the Scarborough campus.
 She also served as University Ombudsperson.

-Nominations for the Awards of Excellence may be made by any member of the University of Toronto community.
+Any member of the University of Toronto community may nominate a student, faculty or administrative staff member for the Foley Award.
 Past recipients of an Award of Excellence may still be nominated for a different Award, provided they meet the eligibility criteria.
 An individual may only be nominated for one (1) award in any given year.

 In making its decision, the award Selection Committee will take into account the nominee’s contribution in both the academic or extracurricular domain of student life.
 The nature, extent, degree and long-lasting impact of the nominee’s contribution to the quality of the student experience will be also assessed.

-Complete nomination packages must be sent in pdf form to firstname.lastname@example.org.
-The nomination deadline is Wednesday, December 2, 2020
+Complete nomination packages must be sent in pdf form to email@example.com.
+The nomination deadline was 5:00pm EST on Thursday, December 16, 2021.

 Yes, it is recommended that the nominee be informed of the nomination.